Performance Monitoring

 Section titled “What to expect”On a typical WooCommerce store:

-If you see evaluation times significantly higher than this, it usually indicates a large number of complex targeting conditions.
-Consider simplifying targeting or reducing the number of active discounts.
+If you see evaluation times significantly higher than this, the usual cause is a large number of active rules (cost is roughly proportional to rule count × cart size) or complex targeting conditions across them.
+Consider simplifying targeting or paring back the number of always-on rules.